-- File #PL20-0274 Page 20 of 42 - c, d) A review of the Natural Resources Conservation Service Soil Survey for Placer County, accessed via the Web Soil Survey (http://websoilsurvey.nrcs.usda.gov/app/), indicates that the soils on the site are Ramona sandy loam, 2 to 9 percent slopes, which are not listed as geologically unstable or sensitive. - f) No paleontological resources are known to exist on the project site per the General Plan EIR; however, standard mitigation measures apply which are designed to reduce impacts to such resources, should any be found on-site.
+- c, d) A review of the Natural Resources Conservation Service Soil Survey for Placer County, accessed via the Web Soil Survey (http://websoilsurvey.nrcs.usda.gov/app/), indicates that the soils on the site are Exchequer very stony loam, 2 to 15 percent slopes, which are not listed as geologically unstable or sensitive.
+Therefore, the project has no impacts related to this criteria. - f) No paleontological resources are known to exist on the project site per the NCRSP EIR; however, standard mitigation measures apply which are designed to reduce impacts to such resources, should any be found on-site.
 The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
-The project will not result in any new impacts beyond those already discussed and disclosed in the General Plan EIR; project-specific impacts are less than significant.
+The project will not result in any new impacts beyond those already discussed and disclosed in the NCRSP EIR; project-specific impacts are less than significant.